Love Of Football May Kick America Down The Path Of Ruination

-FRANK DEFORD: This may sound far-fetched, but football reminds me of Venice.
-Both are so tremendously popular, but it's the very things that made them so which could sow the seeds of their ruin.
+This may sound far-fetched, but football reminds me of Venice.
+Both are so tremendously popular, but it's the very things that made them so that could sow the seeds of their ruin.

-Venice, of course, is so special because of its unique island geography, which, as the world's eco-system changes, is precisely what now puts it at risk.
-And as it is the violent nature of football which makes it so attractive, the understanding of how that brutality can damage those who play the game is what may threaten it, and even as now the sport climbs to ever new heights of popularity.
+Venice, of course, is so special because of its unique island geography, which, as the world's ecosystem changes, is precisely what now puts it at risk.
+And as it is the violent nature of football that makes it so attractive, the understanding of how that brutality can damage those who play the game is what may threaten it, even as now the sport climbs to ever new heights of popularity.

 Boxing, another latently cruel sport, has lost most of its standing, so it is often cited as the example of how football too must eventually be doomed in our more refined, civilized society.

 Football teams represent cities and colleges and schools.
-The people have built great stadiums and the game is culturally intertwined with our calendar.
+The people have built great stadiums, and the game is culturally intertwined with our calendar.
 We don't go back to college for the college.
-We go back for a football game.
-And yes, we even call that homecoming.
+We go back for a football game, and, yes, we even call that "homecoming."
 It would take some unimagined cataclysmic event to take football from us.
 Concussions for young men are the price of our love for football, as broken hearts are what we pay for young love.

 The thrill of watching football is not that players perform with such incredible precision, but that they do so even as they dance in the shadow of collision.
 Enthusiasm for sport can be a convenient cover to excuse the worst in us.

-Football is, and always has been, sport on the edge of that immorality that George Bellows saw when he painted men cheering pain, but then, football is also - and always has been - the presumed proof of American manliness, the sport that was the beau ideal of what was called Muscular Christianity.
+Football is, and always has been, sport on the edge of that immorality that Bellows saw when he painted men cheering pain; but then, football is also, and always has been, the presumed proof of American manliness — the sport that was the beau ideal of what was called "muscular Christianity."

-No, have no fear.
+Have no fear.
 Football is still our own indecent joy.
 The fighter jets will long fly over the Super Bowl.